ufal/UMR/doc/relations-attributes.md

 article in Wikipedia that describes the entity.
 The examples in the guidelines have titles of English articles here, but we should use wikidata titles instead ("Q"+number).

+`xx-91` - Abstract predicates are distinguished with the `-91` suffix.
+Seven **non-verbal clause  predicates**  are introduced in Part 3-1-1-3 and 3-2-1-1-1.
+Other predicates with the -91 suffix appear throughout the guidelines -- they should  listed in frame files.

 `:year` – Looks like attribute, introduced among relations in 3-2-2-1.
 The value is the year number.
 (Not sure what they do with BCE or other